KevinKra/AWS_resources/certifications/Solutions_associate.md

 - Snapshots exist on S3.
 - Snapshots are point in time copies of Volumes.
 - Snapshots are incremental.
 Only blocks that have changed since your last snapshot are moved to S3.
 - Your first snapshot may take some time to create.
-Future snapshots only replicate the deltas (changes.)
+Future snapshots only replicate the deltas (changes).
-- Optional.
-To create a snapshot for Amazon EBS volumes that serve as root devices (where the OS is installed), you should stop the instance before taking the snapshot.
+- To create a snapshot for Amazon EBS volumes that serve as root devices (where the OS is installed), you should stop the instance before taking the snapshot.
 - You can create AMI's from both Volumes and Snapshots.
 - You can change EBS volume sizes on the fly, including the size and storage type.
 - **Volumes will ALWAYS be in the same availability zone as the EC2 instance**.